denesbartha/IMDA-test/README.md

 sample input and output examples for the task.
 - [requirements.txt](requirements.txt) contains the packages needed for the project
 - [captcha.py](captcha.py) contains the solution class for the task
+- [EDA.ipynb](EDA.ipynb) contains the Exploratory Data Analysis where I developed the approach to solve the task.

 ## Running the project